Maximiliane-K/pp1-the--ramen-hub/README.md

 ## **Wireframes**

 The Wireframes where created using Figma.
 Not all of the pages where developed for the time being and the structure was refactored during the process.
-The adtional Wireframes can be used for future Features.
+The additional Wireframes can be used for future Features.

 Homepage: